Cochrane Style Manual

 Presentation of terms and names specific to Cochrane

-Note: the following table displays the correct spelling and formatting of terms names specific to Cochrane.
+Note: the following table displays the correct spelling and formatting of names specific to Cochrane.

 Correct usage